-Selectively breeding quality Nigerian Dwarf dairy goats since 1997.
+Selectively breeding quality registered Nigerian Dwarf dairy goats since 1997.

 We raise our Nigerian Dwarf goats for excellence in dairy quality, conformation and temperament.

 -We are a Wisconsin state licensed mini-caprine dairy farm!
 What this means for you is when you purchase your kids for dairy stock, they come from milkers who have been selectively breed to produce milk.

 -We are now on DHIR milk test so you are given proof of the performance of each doe in the milk pail.
 Since we are determined to stay small in numbers, only does who are considered good milkers are retained.